enonic/old-xp-doc/doc/operations/clustering.rst

 Cluster stability settings
 ---------------------------

-In a low load environment, there is probably no need reason to do a lot of tuning since it will performe acceptable with the default setup.
+In a low load environment, there is probably no need to do a lot of tuning since it will perform acceptable with the default setup.
 If you expect heavy load, there are a couple of things to consider when setting up the cluster topology.

 Dedicated master nodes
 ***********************

 A cluster consists of a number of nodes sharing data and state between them.
 A cluster needs to have exactly one node acting as a master-node at any time.
-The master-node is reponsible for managing the cluster-state.
-In a busy cluster, the master-nodes will have to do a lot of work to ensure that all other nodes gets the needed information.
+The master-node is responsible for managing the cluster-state.
+In a busy cluster, the master-nodes will have to do a lot of work to ensure that all other nodes get the needed information.

 Since the cluster stability depends on a healthy master node, it may be a good idea to set aside a number of nodes as *dedicated master nodes*.
 These dedicated master nodes should not be handling external requests, but rather concentrate on keeping the cluster nodes in sync and stable.

-A node can be configured to be allowed to act as a master-node or not by the setting ``node.master``.
+A node can be configured to be allowed to act as a master-node by the setting ``node.master``.

 A dedicated master node should have the following settings: